jm-rcc/hpc-docs/software/minimap2.md

 # minimap2
 ## Installed versions
  - minimap2/2.24-gcccore-11.3.0  (version), (toolchain)
-### Description
-Minimap2 is a fast sequence mapping and alignment program that can find overlaps between long noisy reads, or map long reads or their assemblies to a reference genome optionally with detailed alignment (i.e. CIGAR).
+>Minimap2 is a fast sequence mapping and alignment program that can find overlaps between long noisy reads, or map long reads or their assemblies to a reference genome optionally with detailed alignment (i.e. CIGAR).
 At present, it works efficiently with query